-- 4. The intention to commence an acquisition process with a value threshold above R10 million must be approved by the Chief Financial Officer before any the acquisition process commences. - 5.
-The sourcing strategy must be submitted to the BSC for consideration. - 6.
-The sourcing strategy must specify: - a. the value threshold of the contract; - b. the designated CIDB grading of contractors to which the contract applies (if applicable) - c. the form of contract that is applicable to the bid or quote; - d. the criteria applicable to the bid or quote, which includes; - i. the acquisition procedure; - ii. the evaluation method applicable; - iii. the weighting applicable to quality and price - iv. the scores for preference; - e. departure from the standard acquisition process must be recommended by the relevant BSC and approved by the Accounting Officer; - f. responsiveness criteria, which includes: - the responsive criteria applicable to the bid or quote; and - the additional information that may be required to evaluate the bid or quote; - the bid or quote advertisement period; - the validity period of the bid or quote; - the price of the bid documents; and - any other comments that are applicable to the particular bid or quote.
+- 1. A sourcing strategy must be completed by the BSC and submitted to the Acquisition unit for approval by the relevant BAC before the acquisition process commence. - The intention to commence an acquisition process with a value threshold above R10 million must be approved by the Chief Financial Officer before any the acquisition process commences. - 3.
+The sourcing strategy must be submitted to the BAC for consideration. - 4.
+The sourcing strategy must specify: - a. the value threshold of the contract; - b. the designated CIDB grading of contractors to which the contract applies (if applicable) - c. the form of contract that is applicable to the bid or quote; - d. the criteria applicable to the bid or quote, which includes; - i. the acquisition procedure;

+- ii. the evaluation method applicable; - iii. the weighting applicable to quality and price - iv. the scores for preference; - e. departure from the standard acquisition process must be approved by the relevant BAC; - f. responsiveness criteria, which includes: - the responsive criteria applicable to the bid or quote; and - the additional information that may be required to evaluate the bid or quote; - the bid or quote advertisement period; - the validity period of the bid or quote; - the price of the bid documents; and - any other comments that are applicable to the particular bid or quote.